-• Staff services to Mid-Ohio Finance Administrators, an educational networking forum of members
+• Staff services to Mid-Ohio Finance Administrators, an educational networking forum of members and the Ohio Association of Regional Councils

-MORPC is adding administrative support function to assist with standard administrative duties consistent across all programs which may include contract processing assistance, processing of purchase orders, travel requests, travel reimbursements, etc. Additional administrative support specific to assisting program activities is still charged to the applicable program.
+MORPC has added an administrative support function to assist with standard administrative duties consistent across all programs which includes contract processing assistance, processing of purchase orders, travel requests, travel reimbursements, etc. Additional administrative support specific to assisting program activities is still charged to the applicable program.